 What we see now: Most news sites have comment sections where people can have live discussions, and lots of sites have forums where people can ask and answer certain questions.
 Twitter and Facebook played roles in political revolutions in Libya, Egypt, and Tunisia, also because of the Black Lives Matter movement within the US. and that is to not mention Nextdoor, a social network explicitly for people that sleep in an equivalent neighborhood.

-No. 3: Interest-based online sites
+Interest-based online sites

 Bill Gates’ prediction “Online communities won’t be influenced by your location, but rather, your interest”.
 What we see now: all types of stories sites and online communities specialize in single topics.
 Many news sites have expanded to incorporate separate verticals, offering more in-depth coverage on a given topic.
 Tumblr, Reddit may be a great example of an internet site that’s divided into subgroups, or “subreddits,” that specialize in interests instead of who you recognize or where you’re.